vmware/photon/docs/kubernetes.md

 ## Prerequisites

-1. You need 2 or more machines with Photon installed.
+* You need 2 or more machines with Photon installed.

 ## Instructions

-This is a getting started guide for Photon.
-It is a manual configuration so you understand all the underlying packages / services / ports, etc...
+This document gets you started using Kubernetes with Photon OS.
+The instructions present a manual configuration that gets one worker node running to help you understand  the underlying packages, services, ports, and so forth.

-This guide will only get ONE node (previously minion) working.
+The Kubernetes package provides several services: kube-apiserver, kube-scheduler, kube-controller-manager, kubelet, kube-proxy.
+These services are managed by systemd.
+Their configuration resides in a central location: /etc/kubernetes.

-The Kubernetes package provides a few services: kube-apiserver, kube-scheduler, kube-controller-manager, kubelet, kube-proxy.
-These services are managed by systemd and the configuration resides in a central location: /etc/kubernetes.
-We will break the services up between the hosts.
+The following instructions break the services up between the hosts.
 The first host, photon-master, will be the Kubernetes master.
 This host will run the kube-apiserver, kube-controller-manager, and kube-scheduler.
 In addition, the master will also run _etcd_ (not needed if _etcd_ runs on a different host but this guide assumes that _etcd_ and Kubernetes master run on the same host).
 The remaining host, photon-node will be the node and run kubelet, proxy and docker.

 **System Information:**